Jeremy J. Overbey

 Jeremy’s Commercial Litigation practice consists of mortgage servicer/lender litigation, general commercial matters, contract disputes, billboard litigation, general real estate litigation and landlord/tenant disputes.
 He enjoys the variety of litigating a broad range of topics, from defending mortgage lenders/servicers and landlords to representing individuals involved in automobile accidents.

 Jeremy knew he wanted to be an attorney since roughly the seventh grade, as he has always liked reading, writing, and solving problems.
 He is very responsive, persistent, and thorough, and has an impressive depth of knowledge of litigation, focusing on mortgage lender/servicer disputes.

-Jeremy spends most of his time outside of work with his wife, son, and other family.
+Jeremy spends most of his time outside of work with his wife, two sons, and other family.
 He also enjoys reading, watching sports, playing fantasy football, and exercising when he gets a chance.

 Texas Tech University, B.A., 2001 (summa cum laude), Golden Key Honor SocietyTexas Tech University School of Law, J.D., 2004 (magna cum laude); Staff Editor, Texas Tech Journal of Texas Administrative Law